joejenett/keyboard-maestro/README.md

 # keyboard-maestro
 ## Window Size Macros
 for resizing and centering the frontmost window

 Window Size Macros is a set of macros for specifying the size of an active app’s frontmost window and centering it on the desktop.
-Also included is a macro for automatically resizing and recentering a changed window for an open app upon returning to that app from a different app - this macro allows you to define one or more apps it applies to.
+Also included is a macro for automatically resizing and recentering a changed window upon returning to that app from a different app.
+You can define one or more apps it applies to.
 Be sure to modify the list of apps to your own needs before using.
-There’s also a macro for toggling the ‘automatic’ macro.
+There’s also a macro for toggling automatic resizing and recentering.
 ### How I Use It

 I spend a lot of time exploring websites and have my own preference when it comes to window size.
-Some sites don’t fit well and I end up enlarging the window for them.
-The next time I want to return the window to my preferred size, I just click on the desktop, then on the window again.
+Some sites don’t fit well and I end up enlarging the browser window to view them.
+The next time I reactivate my browser after having switched to a different app (typically my feed reader), its window will resize and recenter.
+Or if I'm still using the browser, I can click on the desktop (Finder), and then on the browser window again to resize and recenter it.

 Copyright (c) 2021 Joe Jenett